apollographql/apollo-scalajs/docs/source/essentials/queries.md

 }
 ```

-We could pass in variables in a query component as:
+We can pass in variables in a query component as:
 ```scala
 Query(CurrencyRatesQuery, CurrencyRatesQuery.Variables("USD"))  { queryStatus =>
   if (queryStatus.loading) "Loading..."